carbonaut/boilerplate-api-laravel/README.md

 - [Eloquent Sortable](https://github.com/spatie/eloquent-sortable) that adds sortable behaviour to an Eloquent model.
 - [Boosted Enums](https://github.com/archtechx/enums) for [native PHP 8.1+ Enums](https://php.watch/versions/8.1/enums);
 - [Belongs-to-through](https://github.com/staudenmeir/belongs-to-through) adds the inverse version of `HasManyThrough`, allowing `BelongsToThrough` relationships with unlimited intermediate models;
-- [Eloquent Sortable](https://github.com/spatie/eloquent-sortable) that adds sortable behaviour to an Eloquent model.
 - [Laravel Nova](https://nova.laravel.com/) we strongly recommend it if you are looking for a beautifully-designed administration panel for your Laravel application;

 ## Getting started